kite-sdk/kite-examples/kite-examples-morphlines/README.md

 1. Notice several things about the current `simpleCSV.conf` file.
 2. Actually adding the record to Solr is commented out.
 We don't need the complications of setting that up too at this stage.
-3. Near the top of the Morphlines config file, there are the import statements, one for kite and one for the cdk.
-Use the kite one!
-The pom is set up for kite (e.g. for use with CDH 5).
+3. Near the top of the morphline config file, there are the import statements, one for Kite and one for the CDK.
+Use the Kite one!
+The pom is set up for Kite (e.g. for use with CDH 5).
-   The cdk import is there for reference (e.g. for use with CDH 4).
+   The CDK import is there for reference (e.g. for use with CDH 4).

 ## Deploy to Flume or MapReduce

-1. Once this all runs to your satisfaction, copy the morphlines config (and possibly the Solr schema file if you've modified it) to your Flume or MapReduce configuration and give it a spin.
+1. Once this all runs to your satisfaction, copy the morphline config (and possibly the Solr schema file if you've modified it) to your Flume or MapReduce configuration and give it a spin.
 2. It's probably useful to just copy/paste the bits in the "commands" section of the morphlines configuration.
 Otherwise be careful to modify the SOLR_LOCATOR and (perhaps) import statements to reflect your setup.